Esther 8

 Notes

 The phrase "on that very day" ties these events directly to Haman's execution in Esther 7:10.
-The speed of the transfers underscores the completeness of the reversal.
-Haman is identified one final time as צֹרֵר הַיְּהוּדִים ("the adversary of the Jews").
-The participle צֹרֵר comes from the root meaning "to bind, to be narrow, to show hostility," and it functions almost as a title -- Haman's defining characteristic was his enmity toward the Jewish people.
+The speed of the transfers underscores the force of the reversal.
+Haman is identified one last time as צֹרֵר הַיְּהוּדִים ("the adversary of the Jews").
+The participle צֹרֵר comes from a root meaning "to bind, to be narrow, to show hostility," and it functions almost as a title.
+Haman is defined by his hostility toward the Jewish people.

-The transfer of the טַבַּעַת ("signet ring") is the most significant detail in this passage.
-When the king originally gave this ring to Haman (Esther 3:10), it delegated royal authority to issue decrees.
-Its transfer to Mordecai now delegates that same authority to him.
-The ring functions as the instrument of executive power in the Persian court -- whoever holds it can write and seal documents in the king's name.
-The verb הֶעֱבִיר ("he had taken away, transferred") in reference to the ring being taken from Haman uses the same Hiphil form of עָבַר that appears in verse 3, where Esther pleads for the evil of Haman to be "removed."
-The same word that describes the physical transfer of the ring describes the desired removal of Haman's evil plan -- a subtle verbal link.
+The transfer of the טַבַּעַת ("signet ring") is the key detail in this passage.
+When the king first gave this ring to Haman (Esther 3:10), it delegated royal authority to issue decrees.
+Its transfer to Mordecai now grants him that same authority.
+In the Persian court, the ring is an instrument of executive power: whoever holds it may write and seal documents in the king's name.
+The verb הֶעֱבִיר ("he had taken away, transferred"), used of the ring being taken from Haman, is the same Hiphil form of עָבַר that appears in verse 3, where Esther pleads for Haman's evil to be "removed."
+The same word describes both the transfer of authority and the hoped-for removal of Haman's plot.

 Esther Pleads for the Decree to Be Reversed (vv.
 3-6)